rafinskipg/BombTouch/README.md

 TODO :
 - Adjust life / damage of enemies.
-- Add a animation when you are hit
+- Make a menu appear when you hit Esc key
-- Make boss bullets go faster
-- Add sounds when you are hit
-- add sounds when the boss enters
+- Make it respond to back button on android
 - Add lifes like bonuses

-## Contribute!!
-- Add new levels
+- Add points when you get bonuses
-- Add better sprites for the boss
+- Rething the top menu
-- New shooting modes
-- Add flying bonuses that changes your shoot
+- Add that movement equation i saw on goo create.
-- Add wathever you want!!

 ### Installation